jeremy-leonard-gsi/password-vault/README.md

 ## To Do

-- Add password generation
+- Add password generation.
-- Add logging
+- Add logging.
 - Extend ACLs to user Owners to manage group password and members to have a more restricted view.
+- Write the installation/upgrade documentation.